nsynkde/Tilda/girlpower/Sync/readme.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

 - Reboot Windows after making the change — note that you only need to do this one time.

 - Download and install one of the supported Linux distros from the Microsoft Store.

-- Install the latest Redis version
+- Install the latest Redis version:

+For that you need to open newly installed Linux terminal and try using this commands:

 ```
 wget http://download.redis.io/releases/redis-5.0.5.tar.gz